Build Your Own Fiverr Clone - a No-Code Freelance Marketplace

 - Validate with 10 freelancers and 10 buyers in that niche.
 Talk to both sides before writing code - service marketplaces fail if either side is missing.

-- Set up gig-specific features - service tiers (Basic/Standard/Premium), turnaround times, delivery files, revisions, custom listing fields per service type.
+- Set up gig-specific features - a base price plus add-ons and extras, turnaround times, delivery files, revisions, custom listing fields per service type.

 - Recruit 10 quality freelancers manually.
 Help them set up gig packages, ask for sample work, photograph their first deliveries.
 Quality of supply > quantity.